Avanade/CoreEx/tests/CoreEx.Cosmos.Test/TestingWithEmulator.md

 Tests can be executed with [Cosmos Db Emulator](https://learn.microsoft.com/en-us/azure/cosmos-db/linux-emulator?tabs=sql-api%2Cssl-netstd21) running in a container.

+> Caution!
+Emulator requires 4 CPUs to execute tests successfully.
+That's more than free GitHub runners offer (2).

 ## Docker compose

 Use following docker compose file to simulate github actions environment: